Photo: Barbara Banks Photography

 She’s always looking for a pool that’s 92 degrees, shallow and deep, with a zero depth entry or a kiddie pool onsite.
 This is the ideal place where Miracle Swimming can be taught and afraid adults learn best.

 Miracle Swimming leased that pool for 3 years (right).
-Then, the owners wanted it back.
+Then, the owners wanted it back to build a school.

 In order to teach all people to swim and to end drowning, we must define learning to swim in a way that makes each person peaceful in deep water.
 This has nothing to do with learning strokes.
 For a heavy dose of Melon’s main passion, go to her blog.